Madiha-dl/Customer-Churn-Analysis/README.md

 - **Payment & Account Insights:** Evaluate the impact of contract type, payment method, billing preferences, and monthly charges on customer churn.
 - **Service Usage Insights:** Assess how service type, add-ons, and bundling influence customer retention and churn behavior.

-The SQL queries used to inspect and clean the data for this analysis can be found here Customer_Churn_Analysis/Churn_analysis.sql
+The SQL queries used to inspect and clean the data for this analysis can be found here [Customer_Churn_Analysis/Churn_analysis.sql](https://github.com/Madiha-dl/Customer-Churn-Analysis/blob/192966bb41f21c06ebe50539bef789f77816bf1f/Customer_Churn_Analysis/Churn_analysis.sql)

+An interactive Power BI dashboard used to report and explore sales trends can be found here

 # Data Structure & Initial Checks